• Skip to primary navigation

 • 1 lbs ribeye steak shaved or thinly sliced

-• 1 tsp kosher salt Diamond Crystal brand
+• 1 teaspoon kosher salt Diamond Crystal brand

 • 1 lbs provolone cheese sliced or shredded